 I currently take the majority of my photos with digital equipment.
 With the tremendous improvements in photo gear in the recent past, if a photo doesn’t come out the way I wanted it to, the issue is (almost) always the photographer and not the equipment.
 If I could take pictures that extracted 100% of the potential and capabilities out of my equipment, I be the happiest man you’ve ever seen!
 And my photos would be much better, too!

-I’ll use a 35MM or a larger medium format camera when I want the photo to have a different “look” or “feel” in my photos.
+I’ll use a 35MM or a larger medium format camera when I want the photo to have a different “look” or “feel”.
 There are technical reasons for this, and if you’d like to learn some of the nuts-and-bolts of photography, please contact me.

 Photography is something that gives me the opportunity to try to not only capture images from the world around me, but to record them as objectively as I can.
 It also provides an outlet for creativeness.
 More than anything else, it constantly reminds me that there is always more I can learn in order to achieve that ever-illusive perfect photo.